qundao/mirror-mergiraf/doc/src/adding-a-language.md

 | `field_declaration`  | `public int familySize;`             | `[[familySize]]`       |
 | `method_declaration` | `void Run(int times, bool fast) { }` | `[[Run], [int, bool]]` |

-Again, this can be checked with `cargo run --bin mgf_dev parse test_file.cs`, which shows the computed signatures in the tree.
+Again, this can be checked with `cargo run -p mgf_dev parse test_file.cs`, which shows the computed signatures in the tree.

 To understand the difference between `Field` and `ChildType` in the signature definition for `method_declaration`, consider the structure of a method declaration as parsed by tree-sitter: